AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 description: How to get leverage on crypto with Angle Borrowing module
 ---

-# ⚖️ Get leverage on crypto through agEUR debt
+# ⚖️ Get leverage on crypto through stablecoin debt

-The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow agEUR from crypto collateral **on different chains** and use it to **leverage your exposure to your collateral**.
+The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow Angle from crypto collateral **on different chains** and use it to **leverage your exposure to your collateral**.

-When borrowing agEUR, you can directly swap the borrowed agEUR into more of the token originally used as collateral to leverage your exposition in the same transaction.
+When borrowing a stablecoin like agEUR, you can directly swap the borrowed stablecoin into more of the token originally used as collateral to leverage your exposition in the same transaction.

 ## Add collateral & get leverage

 Here are the steps to leverage your collateral exposure:

 1. Go to the `Borrow` section of the [app](https://app.angle.money/#/borrow) and choose the network on which you want to open your vault.
 2. Select the type of vault to create, defined by the collateral and stablecoin token.
+Note that depending on the collateral/stablecoin pair you choose, your price exposure may completely vary: like getting leverage using the ETH-agEUR pair is different from using the ETH-agGOLD pair: in one case you are short EUR, in the other case you are short GOLD.
 3. Select the token and amount you want to deposit in the first input.
 If the token is different from the vault collateral, the former will automatically be swapped to the latter.
 4. Enter the amount of additional exposure of collateral you want in the second input.
 5. Click on the bottom right button to send your transaction.
 You can also `simulate` the transaction before confirming it.